KKR's Independence, Contango to merge in $5.7 billion oil and gas deal

 The new company is expected to produce 108,000 to 114,000 barrels of oil equivalent per day in 2022, with adjusted core earnings between $750 million and $800 million.

-Based on Contango’s closing stock price of $5.62 on Monday, the combined company will have an initial equity market capitalization of about $4.8 billion.
+Based on Contango’s closing price on Monday, the combined company will have an initial equity market capitalization of about $4.8 billion.

 The combined business will be managed by KKR’s Energy Real Assets team and David Rockecharlie, head of KKR Energy Real Assets, will serve as the chief executive.